Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 If you forget you have this feature enabled and you move within range of a trusted network, your VPN will disconnect unexpectedly.

-2. Fix Connection Issues With Your Network
+2. Fix Your Network's Connection Issues

 Your VPN may disconnect randomly if there are problems with any part of your internet connection.